How do I Farkback? (i.e., how do I contact someone at Fark?)

 How can I help track down a bad ad?

 We work very hard to keep Fark clean of bad ads.
-However, we don't hand-pick all our ads.
-We sell some ads directly, and the rest of our inventory goes to remnant advertising networks.
-Google Adsense is one, but we work with a few others.
-Remnant advertising networks will often fill some of the inventory with their own ads, but also pass some ad impressions on to their own advertising networks, and so on down the line.
+However, we don't hand-pick our ads.
+Like most other sites our size, we work with programmatic advertising partners.
+Google AdX is one, but we work with a few others.
+Programmatic advertising networks will often fill some of the inventory with their own ads, but also pass some ad impressions on to their own advertising networks, and so on down the line.
 This is why bad ads are sometimes hard to track down.

 When a bad ad does slip through, we want to be able to track it down and kill it as fast as possible (and punish those responsible).
-So we've added small 'Report' links next to each ad.
+So we've added small 'Report' links next to each ad on the 'full site' version of Fark (the one you get on your computer, or on your mobile device if you click the link to see the 'full site' layout).
 These links will capture the ad trace for the ad in question and send it to us.
-In the window that pops up, please also provide the following:
+If you see a bad ad in between headlines or comments on our mobile site (m.fark.com pages), please take a screenshot and upload it to Farkback.
+If the small rectangular ad at the bottom of the page is doing something it shouldn't be (expanding bigger than the rectangle it is in, autoplaying audio, showing NSFW ads, etc), please click the 'Close' button and you'll see an option to 'Report' the ad to us.

 For reference, here are the types of ads that are allowed and are not allowed on Fark.